Frequently Asked Questions & Answers

 Are these dockless bikes?

-RideKC Bikes are similar to dockless bikes, but they are parked at designated locations, called “hubs,” in the five participating Johnson County parks.
+RideKC Bikes are similar to dockless bikes, but they are parked at designated locations, called “hubs,” in the participating Johnson County parks.